 Brand awareness is familiarity with a brand, which could include knowledge of its name, messaging, tone and style, values, and culture.
-Brand awareness begins with consumer research, and involves attracting customers to a brand and helping them recognize and remember it.
-The goal is to keep the brand top of mind by employing relevant customer touch points along the path to purchase.
+Brand awareness begins with consumer research, and involves attracting customers to a brand and helping them recognise and remember it.
+The goal is to keep the brand top-of-mind by employing relevant customer touch points along the path to purchase.

 The objective at the end of the awareness phase is for your brand to stay top of mind for customers, so that when the time comes for them to make a purchase, they think of you.

 Stage 2: Consideration